 The school holidays can be a period of high stress for our families, due to the change in the child or young person's routine and lack of social opportunities to mix with peers.
-BOSP's Holiday Clubs provide a variety of social opportunities to provide children and young people with the consistency they need.
+BOSP's Holiday Clubs provided a variety of social opportunities to provide children and young people with the consistency they need.
 The Pioneer School is our base for most of our Holiday Clubs, providing a wide range of stimulating activities.
-In addition to core activities such as hydrotherapy, sensory activities and adventure playgrounds, experts are brought in from different fields to deliver diverse and exciting activities, including music therapy, emergency services, magic shows and animal therapy.
+In addition to core activities such as sensory activities and adventure playgrounds, experts are brought in from different fields to deliver diverse and exciting activities, including music therapy and the emergency services.
+Out and about trips included Colchester Zoo, Old Macdonald's Farm, and Sealife Adventure.